This is the multi-page printable view of this section. Click here to print.

 • null

-• The created form is displayed as read-only
+• The generated form is displayed as read-only

-The following items are defined in DevOps Console and only work in DevOps Console.
+The following items are defined in the DevOps Console and operate only within the DevOps Console.

 booleandefault: false

-• ip, hostname, uri, etc.: Input formats provided by JSON Schema
+• ip, hostname, uri, etc.: you can input formats provided by default in JSON Schema

-• password_confirm: Creates an input field for password confirmation
+• password_confirm: create an input field for password confirmation

 object